jletellier/secret-space-santa/README.md

 ## Important Note

-Development of the entire application took less than 3 hours.
+The initial development of the entire application took less than 3 hours.
 It was just a small exercise to showcase how fast one can prototype an application with Meteor.
-Don't take this little experiment too serious!
+Don't take this little experiment too seriously!

 ## Contributing